weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Optimizing bids and allocating marketing spend across a multi-channel portfolio to achieve maximum performance

 #### Tasks
-- Analyzing channel portfolios: to find out which ads (utm_content) performs better, with better sessions-to-orders conversion rate
+1. Analyzing channel portfolios: to find out which ads (utm_content) performs better, with better sessions-to-orders conversion rate.
-- Comparing channel characteristics (percentage of device type)
+2. Comparing channel characteristics (percentage of device type).
-- Cross channel bid optimisation (by device type): to know whether we should have the same bids for both search channels
+3. Cross channel bid optimisation (by device type): to know whether we should have the same bids for both search channels.
-- Analyzing channel portfolio trends (after bidding down): to see the impact of bid changes
+4. Analyzing channel portfolio trends (after bidding down): to see the impact of bid changes.
-- Direct, Organic and Brand-Driven Traffic Analysis: to see whether the free traffics are growing together with the paid brand traffic
+5. Direct, Organic and Brand-Driven Traffic Analysis: to see whether the free traffics are growing together with the paid brand traffic.

 -> [SQL Queries](Channel_Portfolio_Management_Analysis.sql)